Diving at Pictured Rocks National Lakeshore

 Twenty-one shipwrecks have been documented within the boundary of Pictured Rocks National Lakeshore; the location of 13 of those wreck sites is known.
 Forty more vessels sank within the preserve outside the Lakeshore boundaries but for the most part that is bureaucratic distinction of little concern to divers-all of the sites are protected by law, whether state or federal.
 The park and preserve waters encompass excellent shipwreck diving and with community and federal protection it should remain excellent far into the future.

-Munising and Grand Marais, at either end of the lakeshore, both have dive shops.
+Munising, on the west on of the lakeshore, has a dive shop as well as an air-fill station.
 Diving here is a well-established activity, and it is not difficult to find a charter or a boat to rent.
 When visiting the area be sure to learn and observe park regulations and those pertaining to the Alger Underwater Preserve.
 Four sites are discussed below, two within the park boundaries and two particularly intact slightly outside the park but still in the preserve.